Nothing's Gonna Stop Us Now: Commercial performance

 The song topped the Billboard Hot 100 on April 4, 1987.
 In the United Kingdom, the song peaked at the top of the UK Singles Chart for four weeks and became the UK's second-best-selling song of 1987 behind "Never Gonna Give You Up" by Rick Astley.
 The song also reached the top 10 in six other European countries.
 It became the first chart-topping song to be written by Warren.
 Grace Slick, at age 47, became the oldest woman to attain a number-one single in the United States, surpassed only by Cher, who was 52 when her song "Believe" reached number one in early 1999.

 Music video

 The music video for "Nothing's Gonna Stop Us Now" was released in 1987.
-It features Kim Cattrall and shows Mickey Thomas pursuing a mannequin who comes to life, played by Grace Slick, and is intercut with scenes from the film Mannequin.
-Meshach Taylor makes a cameo playing his role in the film as window dresser Hollywood Montrose, as does Narada Michael Walden, the producer of the song, who appears with the band.
+It features clips from the film Mannequin, starring Andrew McCarthy and Kim Cattrall, intercut with a parallel narrative of Mickey Thomas falling in love with a mannequin who comes to life, played by Grace Slick.
+Meshach Taylor makes a cameo reprising his film role of window dresser Hollywood Montrose, as does Narada Michael Walden, the producer of the song, who appears with the band.
+Towards the end of the video, viewers are shown that the band's members are also mannequins.

+In October 2024, the music video surpassed 500 million views on YouTube, becoming the first Starship song to reach this milestone.